eduNEXT/tutor-contrib-panorama/README.md

 To set up your AWS datalake, you will need to:
 - create or use an IAM user or role with permissions to access the S3 buckets, KMS if encrypted, Glue and Athena.
-- create one S3 bucket to store the data and another as the Athena queries results location
+- create one S3 bucket to store the data, one for raw logs and another as the Athena queries results location
   - we recommend to use encrypted buckets, and to have strict access policies to them
 - create the Panorama database in Athena with `CREATE DATABASE panorama`
-- create the Athena workgroup to keep the queries isolated from other projects
+- create the Athena workgroup 'panorama' to keep the queries isolated from other projects
   - set the 'Query result location' to the bucket created for this workgroup

 ### User permissions to work with AWS datalake